jeffbski/redux-logic/docs/api.md

 There are also built-in properties supplied to the execution hooks regardless of whether you supply any dendencies or not.
 These are merged in at runtime.

  - `getState` - the `store.getState` function is provided so logic can get access to the full state of the app.
 In the validate and transform hooks this will be the state before the reducers have updated anything for this action.
 For the process hook, the reducers should have been run (unless there are other middleware introducing async delays).
- - `action` - in validate hook this is the action that triggered the logic to run.
-In transform it will be the action that validation had passed on via allow or reject.
+ - `action` - in validate/transform hook this is the action that triggered the logic to run.
 In the process hook it will be the action passed on by the transform hook, or if it was falsey then the original action will be provided.
- - `ctx` - initially an empty object representing a shared place that you can use to pass data between the validate, transform, and process hooks if you have implemented more than one of them.
-For instance if you set the `ctx.foo = { a: 1}` in your validate hook, then transform hook, and process hook can read the previous value and potentially update.
+ - `ctx` - initially an empty object representing a shared place that you can use to pass data between the validate/transform and process hooks if you have implemented more than one of them.
+For instance if you set the `ctx.foo = { a: 1}` in your validate hook, then the process hook can read the previous value and potentially update.
  - `cancelled$` - an observable that emits if the logic is cancelled.
 This osbservable will also complete when the hooks have finished, regardless of whether it was cancelled.
 Subscribing to the cancelled$.next allows you to respond to a cancellation performing any additional cleanup that you need to do.
 For instance if you had a long running web socket connection, you might close it.
 Normally you won't need to use this unless you are using a long running connection that you need to close from your end.
 Even without using `cancelled$` future dispatching is stopped, so use of this is only necessary for cleanup or termination of resources you created.

 ### allow, reject, next - optional second argument options

-`validate`'s allow and reject as well as `transform`'s next support an optional second argument which can adjust its operation.
+allow, reject, and next all support an optional second argument `options` which can change its operation.

 By default the second argument defaults to: `{ useDispatch: 'auto' }`.

 For most use cases this is the appropriate setting, it basically checks to see if the action type of the new action provided to allow, reject, or next has the same action type of the original action.
 If it matches the original then the allow, reject, or next call will pass the action down to the next logic or middleware.

 If the action type was different then it will instead perform a dispatch.
 Most likely if the action type was changed then it really needs to go back to dispatch starting at the top so all middleware and any other logic have an opportunity to see it before going down the chain to the reducers.
 If the action type was the same then most likely we want to just let it continue down the stack (otherwise we'd have to be careful not to create a loop).

 If you want to force a dispatch, you may provide as your options `{ useDispatch: true }`, so your all would look like `allow(action, { useDispatch: true })` or similarly for reject or next.